Recently I’ve started to travel overseas for my wedding photography, and have been searching for a suitable carry on camera bag.

 - Organisation – the bag needed to house all my camera gear in a tidy, easy-to-access fashion.

 - Looks – it’s important to me that the bag looks great and has subtle branding.

 Let’s have a closer look at this heavy duty camera case to see whether you think it is the right bag for you.

 If you need a strong camera case, look no further than Pelican.
 Pelican has a rock solid reputation for producing protective cases that are incredibly hard wearing.

 I’m sure you can find Pelican 1510SC reviews on Youtube of photographers driving over their Pelican cases to show just how tough and well built they are.

-Make no mistake – the Pelican 1510SC is one solid mofo of a waterproof camera bag!
+Make no mistake – the Pelican 1510SC is one solid mofo of a waterproof camera case!
 It’s the kind of thing you’d expect the army to use to carry weaponry – built to withstand anything and last a life time.

 As well as being crush proof, the O-ring seal keeps out dust, dirt and even water submersion (1 metre submersion for 30 minutes), and the built in pressure equalisation valve ensures that any delicate items can survive.

 The patented double-throw latches produce an incredibly satisfying ‘click…CLUNK!’ when closed, making you 100% certain that the Pelican 1510SC won’t open by accident.

 2 metal holes in the latches allow you to secure the Pelican 1510SC via a couple of padlocks.
 I’d like to see someone try and bust into one of these things!